lucagrulla/cw/README.md

     Flags:
         --help             Show context-sensitive help (also try --help-long and --help-man).
-    -p, --profile=PROFILE  The target AWS profile.
+        --profile=PROFILE  The target AWS profile.
 By default cw will use the default profile defined in the .aws/credentials file.
-    -r, --region=REGION    The target AWS region..
+        --region=REGION    The target AWS region..
 By default cw will use the default region defined in the .aws/credentials file.
-    -u, --endpoint-url=ENDPOINT-URL The target AWS endpoint url.
+        --endpoint-url=ENDPOINT-URL The target AWS endpoint url.
 By default cw will use the default aws endpoints.
     -c, --no-color         Disable coloured output.
         --version          Show application version.